Resume Tips

 Transform class assignments into professional achievements.

-Example 1: Computer Science / Data Analysis
+Example 1: Computer Science or Data Analysis

-Predictive Sales Dashboard, Data Analyst & Developer | Advanced Statistics Course, Spring 2024
+Predictive Sales Dashboard, Data Analyst and Developer | Advanced Statistics Course, Spring 2024

-• Developed a Python script using Pandas and Scikit-learn to analyze 10,000+ sales records and predict regional quarterly trends.
+- Developed a Python script using Pandas and Scikit-learn to analyze 10,000+ sales records and predict regional quarterly trends.

-• Engineered a Tableau dashboard to visualize key insights, making complex data accessible to non-technical stakeholders.
+- Engineered a Tableau dashboard to visualize key insights, making complex data accessible to non-technical stakeholders.

-• Model achieved 92% accuracy in test predictions, earning top marks in the course and providing a tool later adopted by the department for case studies.
+- The model achieved 92% accuracy in test predictions, earning top marks in the course and providing a tool later adopted by the department for case studies.

-Example 2: Marketing / Business
+Example 2: Marketing or Business

 "EcoWear" Brand Launch Strategy, Marketing Lead | Capstone Business Project, Fall 2023

-• Led a 4-person team to create a comprehensive GTM strategy for a hypothetical sustainable apparel brand, including market analysis, persona development, and channel strategy.
+- Led a 4-person team to create a comprehensive GTM strategy for a hypothetical sustainable apparel brand, including market analysis, persona development, and channel strategy.

-• Developed a full social media content calendar and sample ad creatives, focusing on Instagram and TikTok platforms.
+- Developed a full social media content calendar and sample ad creatives, focusing on Instagram and TikTok platforms.

-Personal/Portfolio Projects Examples
+Personal and Portfolio Projects Examples

 Showcase self-driven learning and passion.